kkoomen/vim-doge/README.md

 This is the parser that is being used for generating proper documentation.

 #### Prerequisites
-- Vim required to be compiled with python 3.
+- Vim requires to be compiled with python 3.
 - Python 3.5+

 #### Package manager